Clark Aldrich: Early life

-Aldrich grew up in Concord, Massachusetts, where he attended The Fenn School, a private middle school for boys.
-Aldrich then attended the Lawrence Academy at Groton, a private co-educational preparatory high school.
-He attended Brown University in Providence, Rhode Island, where he earned his bachelor's degree in cognitive science in 1989.
+Aldrich grew up in Concord, Massachusetts, where he attended The Fenn School.
+He then attended the Lawrence Academy at Groton.
+He earned a bachelor's degree in cognitive science at Brown University in 1989.

 Career

-Aldrich initially worked at Xerox as the speechwriter for the Executive Vice President Wayland Hicks.
-He transitioned out of this role when he became the Governor’s appointee to the Joint Committee on Educational Technology, and served in this role from 1996 to 2000.
-He then moved to Gartner, where he launched Gartner's e-learning coverage and reported on topics related to the formal analysis of education.
+Aldrich first worked at Xerox as a speechwriter under Executive Vice President Wayland Hicks.
+Aldrich was appointed by Governor Paul Cellucci (Republican) to the Massachusetts Joint Committee on Educational Technology from 1996 to 2000, serving as a governor's appointee in Massachusetts.
+He then moved to Gartner, working in e-learning analysis.

-Later, he left Gartner to design educational simulations as an independent.
-Aldrich founded SimuLearn, which developed training simulations for use in corporate learning environments.
+Later, he left Gartner to design educational simulations.
+He founded SimuLearn, which developed training simulations for use in corporate learning environments.
 The first product released by the company was Virtual Leader, which simulated the conduct of a series of business meetings while balancing professional interactions.
+In 2003, Aldrich described the game: "The player is in a room discussing issues with simulated characters—'bots'—whose words and behavior are controlled through artificial intelligence (AI)."